fbpx

 January songs

-What is traditional Christmas food in Portugal?
+What is a traditional Portuguese Christmas dinner like?

-The traditional Christmas dinner in Portugal is consoada.
+The traditional Christmas dinner in Portugal is called consoada.
 The meal typically begins with salted cod, boiled potatoes, boiled eggs, and green vegetables.
 Then, families usually eat a course of more luxurious dishes, like wild meats or shellfish.

-• Lampreia de ovos: Egg yolks rolled in sugar and molded into the shape of fish, a popular dessert in the province of Minho
+- Lampreia de Ovos: Egg yolks rolled in sugar and molded into the shape of fish, a popular dessert in the province of Minho

 What are the best places to spend Christmas in Portugal?